Wednesday, May 14, 2025 • Welcome to the 100% Nonsense-Free Zone!

 You must have heard of hard drives (HDDs) or solid-state drives (SSDs).
 Some of you might have even used the term “memory” to call them both, and you’re sort of correct.
 But things are more complicated than that.

-This post will briefly explain digital storage.
-Among other things, you'll find the differences between HDDs vs. SSDs, and between SSD variants, such as SATA SSD vs. NVMe SSD.
+This post will explain digital storage and how it works in a computer system.
+Among other things, you’ll find the differences between HDDs vs. SSDs and SSD variants, such as SATA SSD vs. NVMe SSD.

 Digital storage as drives